pachama/firebase-tools-ui/README.md

 - Use `https` requests from the UI client with a `USE_HTTPS` environment flag
 - Override the emulator endpoints that the client makes requests to with `CLIENT_{emulator-name}_HOST` and `CLIENT_{emulator-port}_PORT` environment variables

+This fork is originally intended to be used within ephemeral environments as a way of visualizing the emulators used within that private ephemeral network.

 And now on to the official docs:

 # Firebase Emulator UI